What is a systems integrator?

 The system integrator can also help your organization move from one application to another successfully.

-This requires the system integrator to export data from the old system, convert it to the format the new system expects (via data type field mapping, mapping tables, etc.), and then import the data into the new system.
+This requires the systems integrator to export data from the old system, convert it to the format the new system expects (via data type field mapping, mapping tables, etc.), and then import the data into the new system.

 Related: 3 common ways to use a hybrid integration platform

-The business models of system integrators
+The business models of systems integrator

-System integrators typically get business in one of two ways (or through a combination of these approaches):
+Systems integrators typically get business in one of two ways (or through a combination of these approaches):

 • Self-sourcing: where the SI works independently to win over prospects for specific projects.
 They can do this by engaging in traditional acquisition tactics, such as attending trade shows, using digital ads, calling prospects directly, etc.